joosti/dbShare/README.md

-##Project description:
+#Project description:

+Customer: Joost Impink
-Customer: Joost Impink.
-Make a web app for UF faculty, researchers, and grad students to share databases that they use.
+Description: Make a web app for UF faculty, researchers, and grad students to share databases that they use.
 Users can also create a portfolio so that they can keep track of databases they use, as well as add databases that they find that other users have added.

-#CEN3031FA14
+##CEN3031FA14

 Team Name: "Databases Collaborators"